DraganaBegojev/OOP-Game-Show-App/README.md

 To enhance the visual feedback when a letter is revealed, a subtle fade and scale-in animation was added.
     A new CSS class called .revealed was created.
     And the showMatchedLetter(letter) method was updated.

+# Start Button Hover Effect

+A visual hover effect was added to the "Start Game" button to enhance interactivity and provide a more dynamic user experience.
+When a user hovers over the button, it now changes color and slightly scales up, indicating it's clickable.